beancount/docs/docs/external_contributions.md

 [<span class="underline">Pinto</span>](https://pypi.org/project/pinto/) (Sean Leavey): Supercharged command line interface for Beancount.
 Supports automatic insertions of transactions in ledger file.

+[<span class="underline">PhracturedBlue/fava-encrypt</span>](https://github.com/PhracturedBlue/fava-encrypt) : A docker-base solution for keeping Fava online while keeping beancount data encrypted at rest.
+See [<span class="underline">this thread</span>](https://groups.google.com/d/msgid/beancount/ece6f424-a86b-4e6d-8ecc-4e05c8e74373n%40googlegroups.com?utm_medium=email&utm_source=footer) for context.

 Importers<a id="importers"></a>
 -------------------------------

 [<span class="underline">reds importers</span>](https://github.com/redstreet/beancount_reds_importers): Simple importers and tools, mostly ofx based and built on top of \`ofxparse\`.
 Using ofx (over csv) minimizes data and coding errors, eliminates format breaking changes in csv, allows for automatic imports of balances to generate balance assertions, and imports prices.
 The goal is to factor out importer code into well maintained common libraries for banks, credit cards, and investment houses, to minimize institution specific code and make writing new importers easy.
 Look inside the importers/ directory to see a list of institutions supported.
 More investment, credit card, and banking institutions will be added in the future.
 Contributions welcome.
 See [<span class="underline">this thread</span>](https://groups.google.com/d/msg/beancount/nsRCbC6nP4I/Dx5NlTioDq0J) for information about a Yodlee importer.
+By RedStreet

 [<span class="underline">plaid2text</span>](https://github.com/madhat2r/plaid2text): An importer from [<span class="underline">Plaid</span>](http://www.plaid.com/) which stores the transactions to a Mongo DB and is able to render it to Beancount syntax.
 By Micah Duke.